 Note: This can be one of the more romantic things to do in Caye Caulker, perfect if you’re with a special someone!

 7. Take a Kayak out for a Paddle

-Paddle out on the west side of Caye Caulker, where the lagoon meets the ocean for a very unique experience!
-This side of the island is away from the main street on the east side, so it’s a bit more tranquil.
+Paddle out on the west side of Caye Caulker, where the lagoon meets the ocean for a unique kayak experience!
+This side of the island is away from the main street on the east side, and provides a more tranquil atmosphere.